 JOIN THE BOARD OF DIRECTORS

-- Town of Devon
+Town of Devon

-- The City of Edmonton
+The City of Edmonton

 Roles & Responsibilities

-Bringing a solid commitment to the vision, mission, objectives, and values of the RVA with well-developed community, corporate, or political experience and networking capacity within the represented municipalities and the communities encompassed by the RVA.
+To bring a solid commitment to the vision, mission, objectives, and values of the RVA with well-developed community, corporate, or political experience and networking capacity within one or more of the represented municipalities and the communities encompassed by the RVA.

 Board and Governance

-As a non-profit corporation, Board members represent the RVA to its shareholders, federal and provincial governments, and other stakeholders to maintain positive and productive relationships.
+As a non-profit corporation, Board members represent the RVA to its shareholders, federal and provincial governments, and other valued stakeholders to maintain positive and productive relationships.

 The Board meets monthly via Zoom, with no meetings in December, July or August.
 Board members may be asked to volunteer for and participate in events and activities that promote and showcase the RVA and the trail system to the public and stakeholders as their schedules allow.

 By joining our Board of Directors, you can expand your leadership and community engagement to contribute to ongoing efforts to create a lasting positive legacy for today and future generations.